 - Potentially causes irreversible damage to our delicate respiratory system.

 Burning plants like marijuana causes the release of toxins, irritants, tar, and various carcinogens.

 When you smoke, you ingest all these harmful compounds into your body.
 Decades-long research has proven that compounds found in marijuana smoke are extremely harmful to human health.

-- Tar is scientifically proven to damage lungs, airways, and mouth through the numerous toxic elements in it.
+- Tar is scientifically proven to damage lungs, airways, and the mouth through the numerous toxic elements in it.
 Plus it covers the cilia in the lungs causing them to stop working and potentially die;

 - Marijuana smoke contains at least 50 known cancer-causing substances.
 The most well researched and documented is benzyprene, which alters gene P53, a tumor suppressor gene.